OSInside/kiwi/doc/source/working_with_kiwi/shell_scripts.rst

   Machine ID files are created and set (:file:`/etc/machine-id`, :file:`/var/lib/dbus/machine-id`) during the image package installation when *systemd* and/or *dbus* are installed.
-Those UUIDs are intended to be unique and set only once in each deployment.
-KIWI follows the `systemd recommendations
+Those UUIDs are intended to be unique and set only once in each deployment. {kiwi} follows the `systemd recommendations
   <https://www.freedesktop.org/software/systemd/man/machine-id.html>`_ and
   wipes any :file:`/etc/machine-id` content, leaving it as an empty file.